 Everybody [throughout] the country is hollerin’ and bitchin’ about it.
 I feel sorry for so many kids who are writing letters and calling me.
 I’m very dismayed and I’m surprised at Musante.
 He’s supposedly a compassionate human being.
 But if he was compassionate, he’d think about how many millions of lives, how many people he’s hurting.

-Furthermore, both ABC and Universal vetoed Mr. Toma’s desire to take over the lead role — in effect, to play himself.
-He also contradicted Roy Huggins’ contention that Lew Wasserman was the man responsible for the original pilot telefilm.
-Instead, Mr. Toma insisted he convinced Universal to approach ABC (after the series was turned down by CBS).
+Furthermore, both ABC and Universal vetoed Mr. Toma’s desire to take over the lead role–in effect, to play himself.
+Mr. Toma also contradicted Roy Huggins’ contention that Lew Wasserman was the man responsible for the original pilot telefilm.
+He insisted he convinced Universal to approach ABC (after the series was turned down by CBS).
 He also kept them from calling the series “Supercop,” saying he “fought with the network and with Universal.
 But I got my way.
 I went thru living hell for it” .

 Additionally, Mr. Toma accused the writers of Toma of stealing story ideas from him by altering them just enough so they could claim them as their own.
 He wanted fans of the show to write to ABC, despite the fact that the network insisted Toma was through .